 Students in this program will explore the role of the humanities (including history, languages, literature, film, civics, philosophy, religion, and the arts), in both the modern world as well as throughout history, within an intellectual community of thinkers.
 Scholars’ benefits include:

-- Guaranteed enrollment in the premier Luxembourg Summer Humanities Institute, a small community of ambitious student-scholars who work with peers and faculty on a sophisticated independent research project.
+- Guaranteed enrollment in the premier Luxembourg Summer Humanities Institute, a study abroad program that assembles a small community of ambitious student-scholars to work with peers and faculty on sophisticated independent research projects.

-- Specialized faculty mentoring, beginning in the first year, including professional development such as special workshops on career exploration, graduate school, and working with non-profits.
+- Invitations to professional development events such as workshops on career exploration, graduate school, and working with non-profits.

 To be considered for the Humanities Scholars Program, you must select a major in the College of Arts and Science and select one of the following Professional/Academic Areas of Interest on the Common Application: English Language and Literature, History, Humanities and Liberal Arts, Philosophy, or Religious Studies.